piisa/piisa/docs/libraries.md

    Transformers] library.
  * [pii-extract-plg-presidio] is a pii-extract plugin that implements some PII Detectors by calling the [Microsoft Presidio] library.
- * pii-decide (will) implement the _Decision_ block
+ * [pii-decide] implements the _Decision_ block
  * [pii-transform] implements the PII _Transform_ block of the architecture: it takes a PII Collection created by pii-extract (and confirmed by pii-decide), and replaces/modifies the PII strings in the original Source Document.
-It also provides some end-to-end API objects and command-line scripts.
+ * [pii-process] provides some end-to-end API objects and command-line scripts.

 For a brief initial tutorial for the packages, check out the [usage document].